codetojoy/self/personal/Quotes.md

 * "There's no such thing as boredom; there's only boring people." - Michael Easter
 * "I love Mozart, because his music is perfection.
 I love Chopin, because he showed there is level beyond perfection."- Michael Easter
 * "A foot-path through snow is shared humanity: gratitude for previous trail-blazers, and a sense of contribution in packing it down for others." - Michael Easter
+* "When the going gets tough, the tough go to lunch and let the subsconscious work on it." - Michael Easter, on debugging software

 ### Colleagues, School